greg-gorlen-andela/quiz-importer/README.md

 This tool imports unstructured input to a Qualified quiz.
 It uses OpenAI to convert the input to Qualified's quiz format, so inaccuracies can occur.
 Be sure to check the results and use at your own risk.

+For now, it only handles multiple choice questions with one correct answer.

 [Try it](https://greg-gorlen-andela.github.io/quiz-importer/)

 ### TODO